Inward Fire

 Inward Fire is an album by saxophonist Clifford Jordan which was recorded in New York City in 1977 and released on the Muse label.

 Reception

 The Allmusic site rated the album with 4 stars.

+DownBeat gave the release 4 stars.
+The review praised the album saying, "the skillful solo work and crisp rhythms by Louis Hayes, Richard Davis, and Azzedine Weston make this album well worth having".